Skip to main content

 • Dr. Locke completed her medical degree and residency training from the University of Michigan Medical School.
 She then served as faculty at UM until 2015 where she served as Director of Integrative Family Medicine, directed the Integrative Medicine Fellowship program and helped coordinate care of adolescents.

 Dr. Locke joined the University of Utah in 2015.
-Her experiences are focused preventive medicine and nutrition, with a goal of bringing the best of conventional and integrative medicine together to prevent and treat illness.
-Her clinical interests include nutrition, preventive medicine, care of children and adolescents, families and individuals of all ages.
+She is focused on working with individuals and communities to achive optimal health and healing.
+By addressing physical and mental health together through a whole person health paradigm, she focuses on the foundations of health such as nutrition, movement, sleep and connection, paring these with an understanding of how stress shows up in the body.
+She hopes to bring the best of conventional and integrative medicine together to prevent and treat illness.
+Her clinical interests include nutrition, preventive medicine, mind-body medicine, care of children and adolescents, families and individuals of all ages.

 She sees patients at the Madsen Family Medicine clinic for primary care and for Integrative Medicine and Lifestyle Medicine consultation.